 An example "All.htt" file has been installed to your Campground Master folder.
+You can copy and/or modify that file as needed.
+It is a text file, just as all HTML files are text.

 Output File Path

 Enter the path for the generated web page files.
 This can be the same as the template path or different.